pdenya/CodeMap/README.md

 Both tools are Git-aware and respect `.gitignore` rules, making them ideal for analyzing real-world projects.

+## Why

+Modern approaches to working with large codebases lean on RAG or embeddings search.
+Those solutions can feel heavy, opaque, and hard to tweak.
+You don’t always know exactly what’s being pulled into your prompts or how to update/remove pieces.

+CodeMap is designed as a lightweight, transparent alternative.
+It creates explicit, human-readable maps of your code so both you and your AI coding assistants know what’s in scope.
+You can see and edit the outlines directly and remove them just as easily.

 ## Example Usage

 <img width="712" height="702" alt="image" src="https://github.com/user-attachments/assets/d2f59b69-4194-4d4a-9a71-cc6ac7e1e0b5" />